marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

 With the advent of clinical sequencing , the bioinformatis pipelines for detection and variant annotation are becoming more popular.
 However, the process of translating the requirements of the biological and medical specialists is not a trivial task, adding to that, the continuous development, testing and release, with improvements, the clinical pipelines.
-Compared to the traditional software development, the bioinformatics pipelines handles with biological inputs/outputs, runtime parameters and code itself, and  requires a continous monitoring as the new versions from the dependant softwares are released or a need for a replacement of a new annotation biological database or even a new type of variant that must be detected.
+Compared to the traditional software development, the bioinformatics pipelines handles with biological inputs/outputs, runtime parameters and code itself, and  requires a continous monitoring as the new versions from the dependant softwares are released or a need for a replacement of a new annotation biological database or even a new type of variant that must be detected  :cite:`Whiffin01`.
 In our scenario the bioinformatics pipeline must be reavaluated every time that a new genome version is updated or any refreshments in related databases.
 Developing a bioinformatics pipeline includes five steps from its conception to the final release in the production environment.
 At the figure :ref:`egfig` we depict the bioinformatics pipeline development lifecycle.

 .. figure:: figure1.png